-Let me share my insights about Squarespace hosting from creating dozens of websites.
-You’ll find details about their plans, learn how domain hosting works, see common mistakes you should avoid, and get tips to make the most of your Squarespace hosting experience.
+Let me spill the beans on what I’ve learned from creating dozens of websites with Squarespace.
+You’ll get the lowdown on their plans, figure out how domain hosting works, dodge common pitfalls, and pick up some handy tips to make the most of your Squarespace hosting adventure.

 The platform runs its own distributed cloud hosting infrastructure instead of relying on third-party providers.
 This gives consistent performance to all websites built on the platform.